 Orchids can dress up a room with a beautiful spray of flowers.
 You’ve probably seen them for sale in supermarkets and garden centers and on prominent display in an office setting.
-But if you’re intimidated about growing this tropical beauty in your home, I’m here to share some tips based on years of experience having orchids brighten up my living space.
+But if you’re an orchid beginner intimidated about growing this tropical beauty in your home, I’m here to share some tips based on years of experience having orchids brighten up my living space.
 Some of these helpful tidbits you’ll find in most houseplant books, but there are a few odd tips here that you likely won’t!

 Pots & Soil